emreodabas/kubectl-plugins/README.md

  ```
 </details>

-# kubectl it
+# kubectl it ~~ interactive
- `kubectl interactive` execute exec, edit, delete and log commands with interactive selection.
+ `kubectl it` execute exec, edit, delete and log commands with interactive selection.

  * Port-forward ability added